rootoor-dev/installing-gtk4-successfully/README.md

-# Installing-gtk4-successfully in 2024 !
+# Installing gtk4 or gtk+ successfully in 2024 !
 How to install successfuly `gtk4` on Linux ?
 # How to install packages or librairy for Linux from scratch using source ?
 Almost all the packages to be installed such as `gtk4` are not binaries but in source form.